UTC Laws and Rules

 About the Pipeline Safety Program

 The commission is responsible for developing and enforcing safety standards for natural gas and hazardous liquid pipelines located within the state.
 The commission also inspects the portions of interstate natural gas and hazardous liquid pipelines located within Washington state; the standards and enforcement actions are the responsibility of the federal Pipeline and Hazardous Materials Safety Administration (PHMSA).

 Washington State Pipelines

 There are 36 pipeline operators in Washington operating over 45,000 miles of pipelines.
 25 of the pipelines carry natural gas and 10 carry hazardous liquid such as gasoline and jet fuel.
-There are 10 interstate pipelines in Washington - 5 carry liquid and 5 carry natural gas.
+There are 10 interstate pipelines in Washington - five carry liquid and five carry natural gas.
 Interstate lines typically are large-diameter lines operating at very high pressure.